-4.2.4 Westerlund Test for Panel Cointegration
+iv.
+Westerlund Test for Panel Cointegration

-To estimate the cointegration between dependent and independent variables over a range of cross-sections units and throughout time, we have applied Westerlund Test for Panel Cointegration (Westerlund, 2007).
+To estimate the cointegration between dependent and independent variables over a range of cross-section units and throughout time, we have applied the Westerlund Test for Panel Cointegration (Westerlund, 2007).
 This test takes into account the special features of the panel data, such as CD and slope homogeneity issues.

-4.2.5 Demitrus Hurlin Causality Test
+v.
+Demitrus Hurlin Causality Test